haoboatlab/OceanLight.jl/README.md

 ## Overview

 **OceanLight.jl** calculates the downwelling irradiance field in the upper ocean.
-By implementing the Monte Carlo method, this simulation achieves the path of Photons: starting from the refraction in the air-water interface, to some specific depth underneath the water body.
+It uses the Monte Carlo method to simulate the trajectory of photons, starting from the refraction in the air-water interface, to some specific depth underneath the water body.

 ## Installation